Erna-Creater/The-fun-fact-about-you/README.md

 # The-fun-fact-about-you
-This repo is about yourself, In this we will learn about yourself.
+This repo is about yourself, In this repo we will learn about ourself.